 Even the most iconic brands and logos are following the mindset of “less is more” when it comes to their designs.
 From less detailed images to geometrically-inspired outlines, brands are embracing a clutter less existence.

 One of the most prominent features of this trend involves tweaking, or in some cases, totally removing, the typographic element of the logo.

-There are a number of good reasons to embrace “less is more” logo design.
-From a practical standpoint, cleaner and less-cluttered logos are more versatile and work much better on the myriad of platforms on which modern logos must perform.
+There are a number of good reasons to embrace the “less is more” logo design.
+From a practical standpoint, cleaner and less-cluttered logos are more versatile and better for the myriad of platforms on which modern logos must perform.
 Logos are needed in smaller and smaller iterations, where the decrease in size must not impede the logo’s clarity or ability to represent the brand.

 This is especially true when it comes to text – there is a reason why few app logos have any text – as the logo gets smaller, text can quickly turn into a jumbled blob that takes up space without providing real value.

-Therefore, if you are a brand with a logo or a visual brand that has the equity to stand on its own and earns immediate recognition from consumers, the choice to “slim down” is a relatively easy one.
-Some of the biggest brands out there have gone this path – from the McDonald’s golden arches and Nike Swoosh to Starbucks and MasterCard with their own logos.
+If you are a brand with a logo or a visual brand that has the equity to stand on its own and earns immediate recognition from consumers, the choice to “slim down” is a relatively easy one.
+Some of the biggest brands out there have gone down this path – from the McDonald’s golden arches and Nike Swoosh to Starbucks and MasterCard.